karajimys/BusinessAnalytics/Module 3 - Introduction to Python for Analytics/1. Python Basics/README.md

 ----------------------------------------------------------------------------------

-I order to **download** a file, left click on it---> then Right Click on the Raw Button --> Save As..
+I order to **download** a file:

+First left click on it---> then Right Click on the Raw Button --> Save As..